 - EMA relies on convention over configuration: This simplifies the configuration of your applications to such an extent that you can even get rid of the EMA configuration file at the cost of a single additional line of code.
 This relieves developers from tedious configuration phases that sometimes block their learning process.

 So, EMA is really simple, right?

 Well, I think it’s overly simplistic to say it that way.
 I would like to add some nuance to this statement.
-It is true that once the basic concepts related to Thomson Reuters real time platforms are understood, any experienced Java or C++ developer should find it easy to learn EMA.
+It is true that once the basic concepts related to Refinitiv's real time platforms are understood, any experienced Java or C++ developer should find it easy to learn EMA.

 It is also important to note that EMA has been intentionally designed to be a flexible API that is able to answer a wide variety of use cases.
 Because of that and because of the fine-grained control it gives you, EMA is a relatively low level API.
 It involves advanced development techniques that may not be obvious for less experimented developers.
 For example: